+The Company employs a hybrid approach, including the Bornhuetter-Ferguson method with the Incurred (Paid) Loss Development method, to estimate liabilities for incurred claims.
 The Company recognises the liability for incurred claims of a group of insurance contracts at the amount of the fulfillment cash flows relating to incurred claims.
 The fulfillment cash flows are estimated using the input of assessment for individual cases reported to the Company and statistical analyses for the claims incurred but not reported, and include an explicit adjustment for non-financial risk (the risk adjustment).
 In addition, the fulfillment cash flows include internal loss adjustment expenses, which include estimated internal costs and other expenses that are expected to be incurred to finalize the settlement of the losses.
 The fulfillment cash flows are discounted unless the cash flows are expected to be paid in one year or less from the date the claims are incurred.

 The discount rate is based on the risk free rate, plus an illiquidity premium.
 The Company has estimated the risk adjustment using a Cost of Capital approach.
-The risk adjustment is only applied to fulfilment cash flows related to past service.
+The risk adjustment is only applied to fulfillment cash flows related to past service.